soumyaporel/Rotten-Tomatoes-Query-Answerer-Using-Web-Crawler/README.md

 # Rotten-Tomatoes-Query-Answerer-Using-Web-Crawler

-Crawls pages in the RottenTomatoes website and extracts the required information from them by creating suitable grammar rules and parsing the HTML files/pages using the PLY package in python.
+Crawls pages in the RottenTomatoes website and extracts the required information from them according to user queries by creating suitable grammar rules and parsing the HTML files/pages using the PLY package in python.

 ### WEBSITE INFO: